 North Korea says its latest submarine can launch nuclear weapons, but there are doubts

-SEOUL, South Korea (AP) — North Korea said Friday its new submarine has nuclear attack capabilities.
-It’s been developing for years, a step leader Kim Jong Un described as crucial in his efforts to build a nuclear-armed navy to counter the United States and its Asian allies.
+SEOUL, South Korea (AP) — North Korea said Friday its new submarine has nuclear attack capabilities after years of development.
+Leader Kim Jong Un described the milestone as crucial in his efforts to build a nuclear-armed navy to counter the United States and its Asian allies.

 The North’s official Korean Central News Agency said the vessel, named “Hero Kim Kun Ok,” is designed to launch tactical nuclear weapons from underwater but did not specify the number of missiles it could carry and fire.